Vityacv/fearservmod/README.md

 Master=fear.m.fear-combat.org
 ```
 #### Tiny Server Builder for FEAR, FEAR XP2<a id="tiny-serv"></a>
-This script creates tiny server build where stored only required files to run server, good for use in limited storage space server environments<br>
+This script creates tiny server build where stored only required files to run server, useful for servers with limited storage<br>
 Find the ArchiveEdit in official public SDK, it also needs F.E.A.R.
 Combat to be installed first<br>
 <details>
   <summary>Installers SHA256 hashes</summary>